-Insomnia is a sleep disorder in which a person has difficulty falling or staying asleep.
-Insomnia is both a symptom and a cause of anxiety.
+Insomnia is a sleep disorder in which a person has difficulty falling or staying asleep, and it is both a symptom and a cause of anxiety.
 Insomnia affects sleep quality by causing delayed sleep onset or disturbed rest.
-The dangers of insomnia include medical complications like diabetes, obesity, and heart disease.
+The dangers of insomnia7 include medical complications like high blood pressure and heart disease.
 Insomnia also increases your risk of accidents.

 Narcolepsy is a sleep disorder in which a person has extreme daytime drowsiness and sudden urges to fall asleep.
-Narcolepsy may trigger anxiety symptoms.
-Narcolepsy can affect sleep quality by making it difficult to stay asleep at night.
-Narcolepsy can be dangerous because someone could experience a sudden sleep attack while on the road or operating machinery.
+Narcolepsy can affect sleep quality by making it difficult to stay asleep at night, which can trigger anxiety symptoms.
+This condition can be dangerous because someone could experience a sudden sleep attack while on the road or operating machinery.

 3. Restless Legs Syndrome